uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

    .. rubric:: Input Parameters

    queue
-      Valid DPC++ queue specifying the device and context on which the transformation will be executed.
+      Valid ``sycl::queue`` object to which the operations relevant to the desired DFT(s) are to be enqueued.

 .. container:: section

    .. rubric:: Throws

-   The following oneMKL exceptions may be thrown in this function:

-   The `descriptor::commit()` routine shall throw the following exceptions if the associated condition is detected.
-An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here:
+   The ``descriptor::commit()`` routine shall throw the following exceptions if the associated condition is detected.
+An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here (if the ``descriptor`` object's configuration was found to be inconsistent, for instance):

    :ref:`oneapi::mkl::invalid_argument()<onemkl_exception_invalid_argument>`
       If the queue is found to be invalid in any way.

    :ref:`oneapi::mkl::host_bad_alloc()<onemkl_exception_host_bad_alloc>`
       If any host side only memory allocations fail, for instance due to lack of memory.

    :ref:`oneapi::mkl::device_bad_alloc()<onemkl_exception_device_bad_alloc>`
       If any device or shared memory allocation fail.

 **Descriptor class member table:** :ref:`onemkl_dft_descriptor_member_table`

 **Parent topic:** :ref:`onemkl_dft`